-- Student Identifier Enter a unique student identifier, which does not explicitly identify any individual. - Year Level Select the year level of the student from the drop-down menu. - Gender Select the gender of the student from the drop-down menu. - Relevant Period (RP) Automatically calculated from the First day that students were to attend the school, entered in the Relevant Period section of the form - Minimum Period Full-time (MPF) Always 11 days (pre-populated) - Number of days attending (NDA) Include here the initial five days from 31 January 2022 to 4 February 2022 plus the number of days the student was attending the school from 7 February 2022 to 25 February 2022.

-- Number of days absent beyond control (ARBC) Enter the number of days the student was absent where the reason was beyond the control of the student, parent or guardian from 7 February 2022 to 25 February 2022. - Number of days absent within control (ARWC) Enter the number of days the student was absent where the reason was within the control of the student, parent or guardian from 7 February 2022 to 25 February 2022. - Eligible for inclusion as a full-time student Automatically calculated.
+- Student Identifier Enter a unique student identifier, which does not explicitly identify any individual. - Year Level Select the year level of the student from the drop-down menu. - Gender Select the gender of the student from the drop-down menu. - Relevant Period (RP) Automatically calculated from the First day that students were to attend the school, entered in the Relevant Period section of the form - Minimum Period Full-time (MPF) Always 11 days (pre-populated) - Number of days attending (NDA) Enter the number of days the student was attending the school from the first day of the school year until Census Day. - Number of days absent beyond control (ARBC) Enter the number of days the student was absent where the reason was beyond the control of the student, parent or guardian. - Number of days absent within control (ARWC) Enter the number of days the student was absent where the reason was within the control of the student, parent or guardian. - Eligible for inclusion as a full-time student Automatically calculated.
 This will tell you whether the student can be included in the Census despite not having attended for the MPF. - Beyond Control Reason/s Select relevant reason/s for any beyond control absences that you have stated in ARBC.
 For example, if a student was absent for 20 days in total and 10 were absences beyond the control for two separate reasons, select the two reasons from Beyond Control Reason/s from the drop-down on the Census form.
 If the relevant reason is not listed, choose "Other". - Within Control Reason/s Select relevant reason/s for any absences that were within the control that you have stated in ARWC.
 For example, if a student was absent for 16 days in total and all 16 days were absences within the control (for example, planned holiday) select the reason from Within Control Reason/s from the drop-down on the Census form.
 If the relevant reason is not listed, choose "Other".